aslamhossain43/Database-with-JPA/README.md

 ## Technologies : Spring boot,jpa,mysql,hibernate
 -------------------------------------------------------Read Carefully-------------------------------
 ### CascadeType
+1. It is used in parent side
-1. CascadeType.ALL means if we insert, delete anything in owner entity then it effects in child entity
+2. CascadeType.ALL means if we insert, delete anything in owner entity then it effects in child entity
-2. If we use specific type then it effects for that type only
+3. If we use specific type then it effects for that type only

 ### FaceType
 1. Default type is LAZY